 CBS News goes through all that states to find that the likely losers of one (or more) seats also include New York, Illinois, and seven other states.
 This would entail the loss of Electoral College votes, though these blue state losses are canceled out by similar red state losses in states like Alabama, Ohio, and West Virginia.
 Plus, new seats are going to increasingly purplish states like Texas, Arizona, and Colorado.

 Of course, the numbers are far from in, so this is all just informed speculation.
-It comes from a Census Test Report that was released on December 30, 2019, wherein the Census Bureau did a smaller sample test, and projected the numbers to a nationwide scale.
+It comes from the Census' 2019 Population Estimates Program report projections released on December 30, 2019.
 So California’s loss is not a done deal.

 But there’s plenty to be concerned about in the 2020 Census, as it will be administered by a Trump administration whose defining characteristics are top-level incompetence and race-based mean-spritedness.
 The administration has already tried to add a citizenship question to the Census, clearly designed to intimidate immigrant populations from being participating.
 That was struck down by the Supreme Court, though this Census still carries risks, like the possibility of hacking since you’ll be able to complete the questionnaire online — and the potential for bad actors to spread misinformation about how the census works on social media, which companies like Facebook and Twitter have vowed to combat.